aykanatm/WixXmlGenerator/README.md

 Wix XML Generator aims ease this process by automating the process generating the file and directory structure.
 It is a command line tool for generating XML portion of file, directory and component structure of the Product.wxs file.
 To control which files are going to be in the setup file, it uses a `.wixignore` file similar to GitHub's `.gitignore` file, to ignore files and folders.

 ### Installation
-1. [Download](https://github.com/aykanatm/WixXmlGenerator/releases/tag/v1.0.0) and unzip the WixXMLGenerator_v1.0.0.zip into a folder of your choosing.
+1. [Download](https://github.com/aykanatm/WixXmlGenerator/releases) and unzip the latest version of Wix XML Generator into a folder of your choosing.
 2. Add this folder path into the PATH environment variable.

 ### Usage